 I’ve seen many a designer in my time as a teacher.
 There have been those with perfect intuition and talent, as well as those that work hard and hope for the best.
 There are those that simply have trouble with technology, either from being a Luddite or just not up to date, and that is an obstacle we have to overcome.
+And luckily, this is not a big deal anymore as there are so many easy ways to learn how to use modern technology.
+With the internet, people can not only learn how to use the technology they want and need, but they can entertain themselves too!
+And trust me – this can be done even if people who are interested into learning design on their own aren’t tech-savvy.
+How?
+You can find the answer in this article.
 Here are a few websites that help those that wish to become designers but are not tech-savvy.

 Lynda.com offers courses upon courses upon courses.
 Designers struggling with the necessary tools will be happy to know that this site offers courses on Photoshop, CorelDRAW, InDesign, GIMP, QuarkXPress, and others.
 Every widely-used basic tool gets a few thousand courses to choose from, so you’ll be conquering the world of graphic design in no time.